Executive Secretary Salary

 Pay Difference by Location

-Washington is home to an above-average pay rate for Executive Secretaries, 56 percent higher than the national average.
-Executive Secretaries can also look forward to large paychecks in cities like New York (+39 percent), San Diego (+34 percent), Dallas (+23 percent), and Las Vegas (+21 percent).
-Location significantly influences compensation, with Lancaster Executive Secretaries earning much less — 20 percent less — than the national average.
-Orlando and Harrisburg are a couple other places where companies are known to pay below the median — salaries are 11 percent lower and 10 percent lower, respectively.
+Washington offers some of the highest pay in the country for Executive Secretaries, 56 percent above the national average.
+Executive Secretaries can also look forward to large paychecks in cities like San Diego (+34 percent), Dallas (+23 percent), Los Angeles (+20 percent), and Houston (+19 percent).
+Place of residence plays a huge part in an Executive Secretary's salary, with Lancaster Executive Secretaries earning salaries that are 20 percent less than the national average.
+Employers in Orlando and Baltimore also lean toward paying below-median salaries (11 percent lower and 8 percent lower, respectively).

 Executive Secretary Reviews